Sphincter of Oddi Dysfunction: Tiny Valve, Huge Problems

 A more unconventional, yet less invasive approach is to use cox-2 inhibitors (medications or natural ones) to reduce the inflammation throughout the ducts and sphincters and to address the increased toxicity or hydrophobic state of the bile with ursodeoxycholic acid.

-For reliable and natural anti-inflammatory supplements, get your own bottle of Turmeric and Glutathione Liposomal Liquid from our store.
+For reliable and natural anti-inflammatory supplements, get your own bottle of Nature’s Edge® curcu-gel® Ultra Powerful Antioxidant Clinically Tested Anti-Inflammatory Enhanced Bio-Curcumin Complex and Liposomal Glutathione.
 And whether you still have a gallbladder or not, daily dose of Bile Salts will surely go a long way in supporting your biliary and digestive function.